thegetty/quire-docs/content/about/who-we-are.md

 ## Core Team

 Quire is developed by [Getty](https://www.getty.edu) and the core team working on Quire is currently comprised of Getty staff members.
-Together, we are working toward a full open-source release by 2022.
 Feel free to contact us at [quire@getty.edu](mailto:quire@getty.edu).

 <div class="feature-list">